Sr. User/Design Researcher / Information Architect Specialist

-The TPW Cert and MAEd graduate programs are interdisciplinary courses in Information Architecture & Design; User/Design Research; Corporate Training & Instructional Design; Technical & Professional Writing (even though this program is an undergraduate program, I was in grad school when I did it).
+The TPW Cert and MAEd graduate programs are interdisciplinary courses in Information Architecture and Design; User/Design Research; Corporate Training and Instructional Design; Technical & Professional Writing (even though this program is an undergraduate program, I was in grad school when I did it).

 I specialized in doing: